marcellodebernardi/loss-landscapes/README.md

 # loss-landscapes

-`loss-landscapes` is a library for approximating neural network loss functions, and other related metrics, along low-dimensional subspaces of the model parameter space.
+`loss-landscapes` is a PyTorch library for approximating neural network loss functions, and other related metrics, in low-dimensional subspaces of the model's parameter space.
 The library makes the production of visualizations such as those seen in [Visualizing the Loss Landscape of Neural Nets](https://arxiv.org/abs/1712.09913v3) much easier, aiding the analysis of the geometry of neural network loss landscapes.

-Currently, `loss-landscapes` only supports PyTorch models, but support for other DL libraries (TensorFlow in particular) is planned for future releases.
+This library does not provide plotting facilities, letting the user define how the data should be plotted.
+Other deep learning frameworks are not supported, though a TensorFlow version, `loss-landscapes-tf`, is planned for a future release.

 **NOTE: this library is in early development.
 Bugs are virtually a certainty, and the API is volatile.
 Do not use this library in production code.
 For prototyping and research, always use the newest version of the library.**